-Stockholders may present proposals for action at meetings of stockholders only if they comply with the proxy rules established by the SEC, applicable Delaware law and our Bylaws, a copy of which was attached as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on June 14, 2019.
-No stockholder proposals are to be considered at our 2022 Annual Meeting of Stockholders.
+Stockholders may present proposals for action at meetings of stockholders only if they comply with the proxy rules established by the SEC, applicable Delaware law and our Bylaws, a copy of which was attached as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on August 25, 2022.
+No stockholder proposals are to be considered at our 2023 Annual Meeting of Stockholders.

-Under SEC Rule 14a-8, in order for a stockholder proposal to be included in our proxy solicitation materials for our 2023 Annual Meeting of Stockholders, it must be delivered to our Corporate Secretary at our principal executive offices by December 20, 2022.
-Our Bylaws require that we be given advance written notice for nominations for directors and proposals of business that stockholders wish to submit for consideration at our 2023 Annual Meeting of Stockholders other than those intended to be included in next year's proxy statement under Rule 14a-8 of the Exchange Act.
-To be properly brought before the 2023 Annual Meeting of Stockholders, written notice consistent with our Bylaws must be received by our Corporate Secretary at the principal executive office of the Company not earlier than the close of business on the 120th day, and not later than the close of business on the 90th day prior to the first anniversary of the date on which the Company's proxy statement was released to stockholders in connection with the preceding year's annual meeting of stockholders.
-As a result, any notice given by or on behalf of a stockholder pursuant to these provisions of our Bylaws (and not pursuant to SEC Rule 14a-8) must be received no later than the close of business on January 19, 2023, nor earlier than December 20, 2022.
-However, if the date of the 2023 Annual Meeting of Stockholders is more than 30 days prior to or more than 70 days after such anniversary date, or if no annual meeting of stockholders was held in the preceding year, notice by the stockholder to be timely must be received not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting and the 10th day following the day on which public disclosure (as defined in our Bylaws) of the date of such meeting is first made by the Company.
+Under SEC Rule 14a-8, in order for a stockholder proposal to be included in our proxy solicitation materials for our 2024 Annual Meeting of Stockholders, it must be delivered to our Corporate Secretary at our principal executive offices by December 27, 2023.

+Our Bylaws require that we be given advance written notice for stockholders to submit nominations for directors, solicitations in support of director nominees other than the Company's nominees and proposals of business that stockholders wish to submit for consideration at our 2024 Annual Meeting of Stockholders other than those intended to be included in next year's proxy statement under Rule 14a-8 of the Exchange Act.
+To be properly brought before the 2024 Annual Meeting of Stockholders, written notice consistent with our Bylaws must be received by our Corporate Secretary at the principal executive office of the Company not earlier than the close of business on the 120th day, and not later than the close of business on the 90th day prior to the first anniversary of the date on which the Company's proxy statement was released to stockholders in connection with the preceding year's annual meeting of stockholders.
+As a result, any notice given by or on behalf of a stockholder pursuant to these provisions of our Bylaws (and not pursuant to SEC Rule 14a-8) must be received no later than the close of business on January 26, 2024, nor earlier than December 27, 2023.
+However, if the date of the 2024 Annual Meeting of Stockholders is more than 30 days prior to or more than 70 days after such anniversary date, or if no annual meeting of stockholders was held in the preceding year, notice by the stockholder to be timely must be received not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting and the 10th day following the day on which public disclosure (as defined in our Bylaws) of the date of such meeting is first made by the Company.